-Opened only several months ago, it has already garnered a following amongst locals for their delicious seafood offerings which are known for its health benefits, including liver detoxification, curing hangovers and relieving fatigue as well as being abundant in vitamin A.
+The restaurant has already garnered a following amongst locals for its delicious seafood offerings which are known for its health benefits, including liver detoxification, curing hangovers and relieving fatigue as well as being abundant in vitamin A.

 There are so many different Korean names for walleye pollack depending on the region and conditions, such as hwangtae, bugeo, and kodari.
-While walleye pollack used to be abundant in Korea, sadly, catches by local fisherman have been depleting due to the warmer ocean temperature making these once popular dishes become somewhat of a delicacy.
+While walleye pollack used to be abundant in Korea, sadly, catches by local fishermen have been depleting due to the warmer ocean temperature making these once-popular dishes become somewhat of a delicacy.

 The kodarijjim, comes in three sizes to choose from; so (small 27,000 won), jung (medium 35,000 won) and dae (large 42,000 won).
 Also, there are three levels of spiciness; sunhanmat (mild), botongmat (medium), and maeunmat (spicy).
 Many people, including myself, usually order botongmat.
 Even though it says “medium”, it is still spicy enough that I would call it ‘a good spicy’.